rlipsc/polymorph/README.md

 import polymorph

 # Design stage.

-registerComponents defaultCompOpts:
+register defaultCompOpts:
-  type
-    MyComponent = object
+  type MyComponent = object

-makeSystem "mySystem", [MyComponent]:
+makeSystem "mySystem", [MyComponent]: discard
-  all:
-    echo "MyComponent: ", item.myComponent

-# Seal the design and generate the ECS.
+# Seal the design and generate the ECS and system code.

-makeEcs()

-# Output the system code.
-commitSystems "runSystems"
+makeEcsCommit "runSystems"

-# Run the committed systems in the order they're defined.
+# ECS can now be used.
+let e = newEntityWith(MyComponent())
 runSystems()
 ```

-## After `makeEcs`
+## After `makeEcs`/`makeEcsCommit`

-Once all the components and systems have been defined, the `makeEcs` macro generates the core entity operations, allowing you to use the design:
+Once all the components and systems have been defined, the `makeEcs` macro generates the ECS:

   - Macros:
     - `newEntityWith`: create an entity with a set of components.